MR-MAY-5/EARC-A-CANONICAL-CHAIN/README.md

 ```
 Puppeth
 ```
-In Puppeth we have to set the "Consensus Engine" that we want to use.A consensus Algorithm is a procedure through which all the peer of the Blockchain Network reach a common agreement about the Present State of the Distributed Ledger.So After the Process Genesis Block has been created but still it is in memory and it need to to be exported into a file.Now, we have our Genesis Block file, Let use it to initialize our Private Ethereum Node.
+In Puppeth we have to set the "Consensus Engine" we want to use.
+A consensus Algorithm is a procedure through which all the peer of the Blockchain Network reach a common agreement about the Present State of the Distributed Ledger.So After the Process Genesis Block will be created but still it is in memory and it needs to be exported into a file.
+Now, we have our Genesis Block file, Let use it to initialize our Private Ethereum Node.

-Private Node will be Created Using Geth-Command by using this Command we Will Initalize the node with the Genesis Block which is in the exported file.
+Private Node will be Created Using Geth-Command.
+Using this Command Will Initalize the node with the Genesis Block which is in the exported file.
 ```
 geth --datadir . init <network Adminstrator name>.json
 ```
 This above command creates 2 Directories, one for the "GETH CHAINDATA" and Another one is called "KEYSTORE".
-Keystore will contain our Accounts of our Ethereum Node.
+Keystore will contain the Accounts of our Ethereum Node.
-Now, we will create 3 Accounts that we will use during this setup
+Now, we will create 3 Accounts to be used during this setup
 > Account 1 will receive Mining Rewards

 > Accounts 2 & 3 will act as a sender and receiver